A better approach to your breast health

 Additional breast imaging services

 While an annual screening mammogram is still the best way to detect breast cancer, there are a number of other breast imaging tests your doctor may order based on your specific needs or symptoms.
-Baylor Scott & White offers the most advanced technology available to screen for and diagnose breast cancer.
+Baylor Scott & White offers the most advanced technology available to screen for and diagnose breast cancer and other conditions.

 • Breast risk assessment